MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-auto-capture.md

 ---
-title: "Enable and configure auto capture | MicrosoftDocs"
+title: "Enable and configure auto capture (Sales Insights) | MicrosoftDocs"
 description: "Configure auto capture to helps your sellers to get suggestions on relevant customer activities by capturing emails and meetings from Outlook." ms.date: 10/01/2019 ms.custom: